-Place of Internship Internship can be carried out in any national or regional i.e. with CLOs newspaper, radio or television channel, new media company, advertising agency, public relations firm/ department, NGO, government organization, corporate house etc. with consent of the head of the department.
-Duration Students will have to go for internship in the beginning of the or regional i.e. media company, partment, NGO, . with consent of beginning of the he internship for uary. o every student, ed from his/her he certificate of uration).
-Student
+Course Contents Mapping with CLOs Internship (180 hours) Place of Internship Internship can be carried out in any national or regional i.e. newspaper, radio or television channel, new media company, advertising agency, public relations firm/ department, NGO, government organization, corporate house etc. with consent of the head of the department.
+Duration Students will have to go for internship in the beginning of the fourth semester.
+They will have to complete the internship for minimum of 4 weeks by the first week of February.
+A weekly-report performa will be given to every student, which the student will have to get filled from his/her supervisor in the organization other than the certificate of internship completion (with specified time duration).
+Student will also submit a detailed report and give a presentation on the work done during internship.
+CLO1&CLO2